rurza/NepTunesKit/Sources/NepTunesKit/Documentation.docc/Getting Started.md

 Most of them won't be needed for now.
 On the other hand they're of type "set up and forget" so let's do them now, so we can focus on coding later:

 ### Certificate
-To distribute binaries outside of the App Store, you will need a ‘Developer ID Application’ certificate.
-If you have not created it yet, you can do so in Xcode or in the Developer Portal.
+To distribute binaries outside of the App Store, you will need a ‘Developer ID Application’ certificate to sign and notarize them.
+If you have not created it yet, you can do so in the Xcode or in the Developer Portal.
 If you already have the certificate but on a different Mac, you need to export it and re-import it on the new Mac.

 ### Archiving
 Go to target's build settings, find the Deployment section and the "Skip Install" flag.
 Set it to "No".